use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 ## Accessing storage items with the `childState` RPC call API

-Under the hood, each contract gets it's own
+Under the hood, each contract gets its own
 [child trie](https://paritytech.github.io/substrate/master/frame_support/storage/child/index.html), where its storage items are actually stored.

 Additionally, the contracts pallet uses the